FabLabSG/fablab-docs/README.md

 * Makers Community Liaison: (Vacant)<br>Establishes and maintains communication with the Makers Community for mutual understanding and cooperation for the Pilot Challenge.

-* FabLabs Liaison: (Vacant)<br>Establishes and maintains engagement and communication with the FabLabs.
+* FabLabs and Institutes of Education Liaison: (Vacant)<br>Establishes and maintains engagement and communication with the FabLabs and the institutes of education.

 * Legal Advisor: (Vacant)<br>Provide legal advice and guidance to the project organisation.<br>Act as liaison coordinating any external legal services.